tariqsheikhsw/CiscoDNACenter/README.md

     Provides a web interface to configure access control for network devices and clients.

-    X.Provides a web interface that accesses the NDP and displays at-a-glance health and issues dashboards, trends and insights, and guided remediation steps.
+    [✔️] Provides a web interface that accesses the NDP and displays at-a-glance health and issues dashboards, trends and insights, and guided remediation steps.

     Provides closed-loop automation and provisioning of devices to remediate issues based on calculated insights.